sigp/lighthouse/book/src/validator-discovery.md

 ### Automatic validator discovery

-When the `--strict` flag is **not** provided, the validator will search the `validator_dir` for validators and add any new validators to the `validator_definitions.yml` with `enabled: true`.
+When the `--strict` flag is **not** provided, the validator will search the `validator-dir` for validators and add any *new* validators to the `validator_definitions.yml` with `enabled: true`.

-The routine for this search begins in the `validator_dir`, where it obtains a list of all files in that directory and all sub-directories (i.e., recursive directory-tree search).
+The routine for this search begins in the `validator-dir`, where it obtains a list of all files in that directory and all sub-directories (i.e., recursive directory-tree search).
 For each file named `voting-keystore.json` it creates a new validator definition by the following process: